-Cascadia provides free assistance to farmers in Chelan County to become Salmon-Safe certified.
+Cascadia provides free assistance to farmers in Chelan County and the interior Columbia basin to become Salmon-Safe certified.
 The Salmon-Safe certification recognizes farms and vineyards that use water efficiently, practice integrated pest management, and protect stream habitat.

 The Salmon-Safe ecolabel was created in the late 1990s to translate consumer concerns for salmon into support for farmers who do right by their natural resources and fish.
 The certification benefits fish and farmers, and it helps protect surface water.
 Farms that meet the peer-reviewed standards have their products recognized on the market as certified Salmon-Safe.
 This makes their natural resource stewardship easily visible to customers, restaurants, and grocery stores eager to support such efforts.
 Certified products can range from eggs to apples to hard cider or wine.